emre-tiryaki/Bank-Management-System/README.md

 1. Create a MySQL database and a table with the specified columns.
 2. Replace the placeholders "Your-initial-database-username," "Your-initial-database-password," and "Your-initial-database-URL" in the `DBConnectionHelper` class with your actual database credentials.
-3. Replace all the "your-initial-database-table-name" with the table name that you have in your database
+3. Replace all the "your-database-..." with the table name that you have in your database

 **Installation:**